Aspen Service Dogs

 Deanna and Gage started training with Aspen Service Dogs in February 2020 and became a Certified Service Dog Team on March 6, 2021.
 Throughout this journey, Deanna and Gage shared many of the wonderful adventures that this team had experienced together.
 Gage, whose name means, “Courage without Fear,” became a true example of the incredible dedication this service dog had shown towards his handler, Deanna.

-Deanna and Gage will be forever honoured through Aspen Service Dogs Breeding Program, which will help breed, raise and train more professionally certified service dogs to be of assistance and support for people in the future.
+Deanna and Gage will be forever honoured through the Legacy Breeding Program, which will help breed, raise and train more professionally certified service dogs to be of assistance and support for people in the future.

 The Puppies

-We welcome the world-class team of puppies, named after cities throughout the world, Oslo, Florence, Berlin, Vienna, Dublin, and Martin.
+The first six puppies produced by the Legacy Breeding Program were born in December of 2022.
+These puppies’ mother Sindy was brought to Alberta, Canada from Slovakia.
+The world-class team of puppies were named after cities throughout the world, Oslo, Florence, Berlin, Vienna, Dublin, and Martin.
 These puppies are a testament and an inspiration of Deanna’s legacy.

 This legacy program would not be possible without the generous donation received by a Private Giving Foundation in cooperation with the South Alberta Service Dogs Foundation.